askpng/solarpowered/README.md

 - `radeontop`
 - `system76-scheduler` and `gnome-shell-extension-system76-scheduler` from [kylegospo/system76-scheduler](https://copr.fedorainfracloud.org/coprs/kylegospo/system76-scheduler/)

-#### Kernel
+### Kernel

-~~The Fedora default kernel is replaced with the [Fsync kernel](https://copr.fedorainfracloud.org/coprs/sentry/kernel-fsync/).~~
+The Fedora default kernel is replaced with the [Fsync kernel](https://copr.fedorainfracloud.org/coprs/sentry/kernel-fsync/).

-The Fedora default kernel is currently being used; I've been experiencing unexpected boot failures upon Fsync kernel updates with the following error in the boot log: `Linux Kernel panic: VFS: Unable to mount root fs`.
-Unable to find fixes yet; if you happen to know it, please kindly open an issue and inform me.
+> NOTE: Fsync kernel updates have been a bit wonky recently, causing booting failures with the `Linux Kernel panic: VFS: Unable to mount root fs` error message in the boot logs.
+I am monitoring the behavior at the moment - expect frequent changes to the kernel choice.
+Might eventually switch to other kernels if the situation does not improve.

-#### B550 suspend fix
+### B550 suspend fix

 This image includes the fix to [B550 boards suspend issue](https://wiki.archlinux.org/title/Power_management/Suspend_and_hibernate#PC_will_not_wake_from_sleep_on_A520I_and_B550I_motherboards).
 Enable the fix with the following command: